BumbrT/obsidian-reading-comments/README.md

 <a href="https://www.buymeacoffee.com/bumbrtg"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=thtree&button_colour=40DCA5&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00" /></a>

+## Roadmap:
+- Extract commented note to two: original clean note and comments note with links to original
+- Tags renaming in the tree, drag&drop, etc tags and comments management

-## To introduce "nice to have" features, create issue here or better donate with "buy me a coffee" website
+### To introduce "nice to have" features, create issue here or better donate with "buy me a coffee" website
-### Possible features:
+### "Nice to have" features:
 - delete comment (or just clear html in selection with marked or remark)
 - tags and comments ordering algo in settings
-- add to settings tags placeholder: "comment," used by default
-- handle scroll

-### Possible expensive killer-features:
-- Extract commented note to two: original clean note and comments note with links to original
-- Tags renaming in the tree, drag&drop, etc tags and comments management
+- customize tags placeholder(for now "comment,")